-MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS ITEM 7.
+ITEM 7.
+MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS

-A Major Shareholders
+A. Major Shareholders

-The following table sets forth certain information as of March 20, 2023 regarding the beneficial ownership by all shareholders known to us to own beneficially 5% or more of our ordinary shares:
+The following table sets forth certain information as of March 11, 2025 regarding the beneficial ownership by all shareholders known to us to own beneficially 5% or more of our ordinary shares:

+Number of

+Ordinary Shares

+Beneficially Percentage

-Name Number of Ordinary Shares Beneficially Owned (1) Percentage of Ownership (2)
+Name Owned (1) of Ownership (2)

-Nistec Golan Ltd. (3) 3,891,596 66.53%
+Nistec Golan Ltd. (3) 3,361,596 50.07%

-Yitzhak Nissan (3) 174,316 2.98%
+Yitzhak Nissan (3) 165,224 2.46%

-Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-Ordinary shares relating to options or convertible notes currently exercisable or exercisable within 60 days of the date of this table are deemed outstanding for computing the percentage of the person holding such securities but are (1)not deemed outstanding for computing the percentage of any other person.
-Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them.

-The percentages shown are based on 5,849,678 ordinary shares issued and outstanding as of March 20, 2023.
-Based on a Schedule 13D/A filed on February 16, 2021.
-Nistec Golan is an Israeli private company controlled by Yitzhak Nissan.
-Accordingly, Mr. Nissan may be deemed to be the beneficial (2) (3) owner of the ordinary shares held directly by Nistec Golan.
+- (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
+Ordinary shares relating to options or convertible notes currently exercisable or exercisable within 60 days of the date of this table are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
+Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares shown as beneficially owned by them. - (2) The percentages shown are based on 6,714,040 ordinary shares issued and outstanding as of March 11, 2025. - (3) Nistec Golan is an Israeli private company controlled by Yitzhak Nissan.
+Accordingly, Mr. Nissan may be deemed to be the beneficial owner of the ordinary shares held directly by Nistec Golan.